egberts/egberts.github.io-src/content/articles/libvirtd-setup.md

 slug: libvirtd-setup
 lang: en
 private: False
-summary: How to setup libvirtd daemon in Debbia 11
+summary: How to setup libvirtd daemon in Debian 11

 So, Debian apt packaging threw me in for a curve.